 To pursue this master of science in organizational leadership, online candidates must hold a bachelor’s degree earned with a minimum 3.0 GPA.
 They also need to display, through resume or CV, at least three years of work experience, with preference given to applicants who possess five or more years.
 Online students pay tuition based on residency status.
 The college provides endowed scholarships and need–based grants.

-Charter Oak is regionally accredited by the New England Commission of Higher Education (NECHE).
+Charter Oak State College is regionally accredited by the New England Commission of Higher Education (NECHE).

 19. Azusa Pacific University